 An overview of the program status as of June 2019, by Art Goodtimes:

-The Telluride Institute’s Fen Advisory project is into our second year working with Colorado State University’s Drs.
+The Telluride Institute’s Prospect Basin Fens Project is into our second year working with Colorado State University’s Drs.
 David Cooper and Jeremy Sueltenfuss on a renewed five-year phase of the long-term Prospect Basin Fen longitudinal monitoring and remediation project.

 The Prospect Basin Fens are our Southern Rockies’ canary in the climate change coal mine.

 Some of you will remember our early Intergovernmental meetings among the two towns and the county that led to a continuation of Dr. Cooper’s fen monitoring work during the last Ski Area expansion.
 TS&G had offered $100,000 for Dr. Cooper’s consultation for three years during the expansion: protecting the wetlands from damage, monitoring of the fens, and interpreting the results for the community.